GlareDB/glaredb.github.io/_cloud/data-sources/query-your-data.md

 # Querying your data sources in GlareDB Cloud

 GlareDB Cloud has an integrated SQL workspace that can be used to connect, query and manage data sources.

-From the main page, select the deployment you wish to query.
+From the main page, click the **SQL workspace** link for a deployment.

-![Organization deployment list]

-![Deployment overview]
+![Deployment list]

-Then click the **SQL Workspace** navigation at the top to access the SQL workspace.
-Here you can run queries, see previously run queries, extract results and save queries as views.
+The SQL workspace contains various helpful features for exploring your data, querying your data and producing basic reports:

+- Schema explorer (available from the sidebar)
+- Recent queries (available from the sidebar)
+- Completion hints for tables and functions (available in the editor)
+- Exporting results (available from the results panel)

 ![SQL workspace]